Mellitus: Bishop of London

 Exactly when Mellitus and his party arrived in England is unknown, but he was certainly in the country by 604, when Augustine consecrated him as bishop in the province of the East Saxons, making Mellitus the first Bishop of London after the Roman departure (London was the East Saxons' capital).
 The city was a logical choice for a new bishopric, as it was a hub for the southern road network.
 It was also a former Roman town; many of the Gregorian mission's efforts were centred in such locations.
-Before his consecration, Mellitus baptised Sæberht, Æthelberht's nephew, who then allowed the bishopric to be established.
-The episcopal church built in London was probably founded by Æthelberht, rather than Sæberht.
+Before his consecration, Mellitus baptised Sæberht, Æthelberht's nephew, who then allowed the bishopric to be established. Æthelberht, rather than Sæberht, probably founded the episcopal church built in London.
 Although Bede records that Æthelberht gave lands to support the new episcopate, a charter that claims to be a grant of lands from Æthelberht to Mellitus is a later forgery.

 Although Gregory had intended London to be the southern archbishopric for the island, Augustine never moved his episcopal see to London, and instead consecrated Mellitus as a plain bishop there.
 (Note: Although the historian S. Brechter argued that Augustine did in fact move the archbishopric to London, and that Mellitus was his successor there instead of Laurence, this has been shown to be unlikely.)
 After Augustine's death in 604, Canterbury continued to be the site of the southern archbishopric, and London remained a bishopric.
 It may have been that the Kentish king did not wish greater episcopal authority to be exercised outside his own kingdom.

 Mellitus attended a council of bishops held in Italy in February 610, convened by Pope Boniface IV.
 The historian N. J. Higham speculates that one reason for his attendance may have been to assert the English Church's independence from the Frankish Church.
 Boniface had Mellitus take two papal letters back to England, one to Æthelbert and his people, and another to Laurence, the Archbishop of Canterbury.
 He also brought back the synod's decrees to England.
 No authentic letters or documents from this synod remain, although some were forged in the 1060s and 1070s at Canterbury.
 During his time as a bishop, Mellitus joined with Justus, the Bishop of Rochester, in signing a letter that Laurence wrote to the Celtic bishops urging the Celtic Church to adopt the Roman method of calculating the date of Easter.
 This letter also mentioned the fact that Irish missionary bishops, such as Dagan, refused to eat with the Roman missionaries.